-It is the customer’s responsibility to ensure that room ready requirements are met, and any required work be completed before the scheduled install.
+Required work must be completed before the scheduled install.
 TPx recommends that the environment be a locked space to prevent unauthorized entry.

-- Power – commercial AC power within 6 feet of the carrier’s equipment.
-Additionally, TPx strongly recommends an Uninterruptible Power Supply (UPS).
+- Commercial AC power within 6 feet of the carrier’s equipment; additionally, TPx strongly recommends an Uninterruptible Power Supply (UPS)

-TPx may identify 3rd Party Construction issues after the order is placed with the carrier.
-Try as we might to identify these issues prior to placing the order, sometimes unforeseen issues and costs arise.
-If construction costs or other permitting issues are identified, we will explain the costs and timeline adjustments and if necessary, work with you to find an alternate access solution.
-Should an alternate solution be necessary, it will require TPx to reinitiate the order process with the carrier
+TPx may identify third-party construction issues after the order is placed with the carrier.
+Try as we might to identify these issues prior to placing the order, unforeseen issues and costs arise.
+If these costs or other permitting issues are identified, we will explain the costs and timeline adjustments and if necessary, work with you to find an alternate access solution.
+Should an alternate solution be necessary, it will require TPx to re-initiate the order process with the carrier.

 Installation intervals for Access can vary greatly.
 Our ability to meet your requested due date can be impacted by a variety of factors; location, available facilities, bandwidth speeds, inside wiring, and even permitting issues from municipalities.
-While we will always strive to meet your requested due date, it is important to understand that is difficult to commit with absolute certainty the service delivery date.
-However, TPx’s installation intervals, that are consistent with the rest of the industry, are generally as follows: :
+While we will always strive to meet your requested due date, it is important to understand that it is difficult to commit with absolute certainty the service delivery date.